BLUFAustralia’s decision to purchase nuclear-powered submarines was the right decision—but we need to start preparing now.

-ASPI’s Peter Jennings believes that now, more than at any time since the end of World War II, the strategic interests of Australia, the US and the UK closely align—and the new AUKUS alliance (Australia, the UK and the US) is a very good start.
+ASPI’s Peter Jennings believes that now, more than at any time since the since the end of World War II, the strategic interests of Australia, the US and the UK closely align—and the new AUKUS alliance (Australia, the UK and the US) is a very good start.
 Jennings argues that:

-- AUKUS must pool its scientific, industrial and defence capabilities in ways that add strength to a collective and successful pushback against Beijing.
+- AUKUS must pool its scientific, industrial and defence capabilities in ways that add strength to a collective, and successful, pushback against Beijing.

 - The Alliance and new submarine deal will come at a cost.
-Australia may have to increase Defence spending to around three or even four per cent of GDP.
+Australia may have to increase Defence spending to around three, or even four per cent of GDP.

 - Even if the intent is to build onshore, the immediate objective should be to get the first few Australian boats built in either the UK or the US.